WheteThunger/DroneBoombox/README.md

-  "Error.AlreadyHasBoombox": "Error: That drone already has a boombox.", "Error.IncompatibleAttachment": "Error: That drone has an incompatible attachment.", "Error.DeployFailed": "Error: Failed to deploy boombox.", "Error.ContainsCassette": "Error: Cannot pick up that drone while its boombox contains a cassette."
+  "Error.AlreadyHasBoombox": "Error: That drone already has a boombox.", "Error.IncompatibleAttachment": "Error: That drone has an incompatible attachment.", "Error.DeployFailed": "Error: Failed to deploy boombox.", "Error.CannotPickupWithCassette": "Cannot pick up that drone while its boombox contains a cassette."
 }
 ```